roamlab/reactemg/README.md

 ReactEMG is a zero-shot, low-latency EMG framework that segments forearm signals in real time to predict hand gestures at every timestep, delivering calibration-free, high-accuracy intent detection ideal for controlling prosthetic and robotic devices.

 ## :package: Installation
-Install our conda (mamba) environment on an Ubuntu machine with a Nvidia GPU.
+Clone the repo with the `--recurse-submodules` flag and install our conda (mamba) environment on an Ubuntu machine with a Nvidia GPU.
 We use Ubuntu 24.04 LTS and Python 3.11.

 ```console
 $ mamba env create -f environment.yml
 ```

+Install the version of [PyTorch](<https://pytorch.org/get-started/locally/>) that matches the CUDA toolkit supported by your NVIDIA GPU.

 minLoRA needs to be installed separately via:

 ```console
 $ cd minLoRA && pip install -e .
 ```

+minLorRA was built for editable install with `setup.py develop`, which is deprecated. pip&ge25.3 will refuse to use `setup.py develop`

 ## :floppy_disk: Datasets